 - Inventory everything in your home

-- Dispose of or sell off all superfluous items in closets and garage.
+- Dispose of or sell off all superfluous items in closets and the garage.
 Hey, a garage sale is a good thing!
 Plus it brings you a little cash for moving supplies.
 (If you aren’t sure about an item, put it out of sight.
 If you don’t use it in a month; you probably can live without it!)

 - Coordinate the move through your insurance company.
 They’ll need to know what you’re up to in case things are broken or stolen during the move.
 They will also need to provide you with a new policy prior to your closing on your new home.

 - If you’re moving a home office, remember that this part of your move may be a tax deduction.

 - Notify your school district about the move so records will be transferred.

 - Collect boxes, newspapers, plastic bags, and other moving supplies.

 - Complete all necessary address changes for banking, the department of motor vehicles, voter registration, friends and relatives, doctors and schools.
 Keep in mind any companies or schools you have applied to, will need to be notified.

 - Verify and coordinate your closing with your Sales representative.